Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 The `NavigationNotifier` should also provide a method to handle the `PageParameters` updates reported from the application, for example, when a user applies a filter on a `DashboardPage`.

-To handle that we should implement a `handleNewPageParameters()` method.
+To handle that we should implement a `handlePageParametersUpdates()` method.
 This method should perform the following actions:
 - Update the current `RouteConfiguration`'s `RouteConfiguration.parameters`;
 - Update the current page's `MetricsPage.arguments` using updated `RouteConfiguration`;
 - Update the current URL without changing the browser history using the `NavigationState` class.

-The following code snippet demonstrates the `handleNewPageParameters()` method implementation:
+The following code snippet demonstrates the `handlePageParametersUpdates()` method implementation:
 ```dart
 class NavigationNotifier {
   /// A stack of [MetricsPage]s to use by navigator.